jcouk/ErgoProjects/README.md

 # ergo-projects
-This repo is for our eligibility rules engine developed using ergo.
+This repo is for experimenting and learning Ergo.

 # Getting Started
 ## OS Support